-Objective 4.1: Address Level of Service Gaps in Areas of Anticipated Population Growth Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 4.1.a Consider park land acquisition in the northeast and southwest parts of Dunwoody \$250k - \$650k per acre Depends on what is developed Mid to Long- term 4.1.b Develop Perimeter Center East and Austin ES Park Properties which are currently undeveloped.
-Austin ES Park: \$1.5M - \$1.8M Perimeter Center: \$1.5M - \$2.0M Depends on what is developed Long-term 4.1.c Consider geographic barriers when looking at future facilities and services in level of service gap areas N/A Staff Time Ongoing Objective 4.2: Verify that Alternative Provide ers are not Alread y Filling Gaps Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 4.2.a Map other service provider amenities that fill service gaps.
-N/A Staff Time Ongoing 4.2.b Do not duplicate services of other providers.
-N/A N/A Ongoing Objective 4.3: Explore Land Preservation/Acc usition Opportur nities Canital Coat Operational Timeframe to Actions Capital Cost Estimate Budget Impact Complete
+Objective 4.1: Address Level of Service Gaps in Areas of Anticipated Population Growth Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 4.1.a Consider park land acquisition in the northeast and southwest parts of Dunwoody. \$250k - \$650k per acre Depends on what is developed Mid to Long-Term 4.1.b Develop Perimeter Center East and Austin ES Park Properties which are currently undeveloped.
+Austin ES Park: \$1.5M - \$1.8M Perimeter Center: \$1.5M - \$2.0M Depends on what is developed Long-Term 4.1.c Consider geographic barriers when looking at future facilities and services in level of service gap areas.
+N/A Staff Time Ongoing Objective 4.2: Verify that Alternative Provide ers are not Already y Filling Gaps Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 4.2 - • 4.2.a Map other service provider amenities that fill service gaps.
+N/A Staff Time Ongoing Map other service provider amenities that fill service N/A N/A Staff Time Ongoing Map other service provider amenities that fill service gaps.
+4.2.b N/A N/A Map other service provider amenities that fill service gaps.
+4.2.b Do not duplicate services of other providers.
+N/A N/A

-Objective 4.4: Address Low Scoring Components Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 4.4.a Repair or replace park amenities that are near or have reached their life expectancy.
-Depends on Amenity N/A Short-term
+Objective 4.4: Address Low Scoring Compone nts Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 4.4.a Repair or replace park amenities that are near or have reached their life expectancy.
+Depends on Amenity N/A Short-Term